Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Asynchronous_Backing/Deep_Dive_Asynchronous_Backing_Slides.md

 <!-- .slide: data-background-color="#4A2439" -->

-# Laying The Groundwork: Contextual Execution of Parablocks
+# Contextual Execution of Parablocks

 ---